 Staff

-Cameron Revington (pronouns: he) is a Program & Grants Manager.
-He holds a Master’s in Public Policy (specialization in economics and development) from the Lee Kuan Yew School of Public Policy at the National University of Singapore, including a semester at the Hertie School in Berlin, Germany.
+Mr. Revington holds a Master’s in Public Policy (specialization in economics and development) from the Lee Kuan Yew School of Public Policy at the National University of Singapore, including a semester at the Hertie School in Berlin, Germany.
 His research has focused on homelessness policy in Singapore and youth civic engagement in Bangladesh.
 Previously, he served as Manager, Program and Development at the Loran Scholars Foundation and as a researcher in social procurement with the Learning Enrichment Foundation.
 Mr. Revington holds an Honours Bachelor of Social Sciences in political science (French Immersion stream) from the University of Ottawa, where he studied as a Loran Scholar.
 He has also lived, worked and studied in France, Bangladesh, and Turkey.

-Sara Saidi (pronouns: she) is a Research & Grants Officer, working on the Foundations youth mental health and well-being strategy.
+Sara Saidi (pronouns: she) is a Research & Grants Officer, focusing primarily on the Foundation’s youth mental health and well-being strategy.
 She holds a Master’s in Political Studies (specialization in nationalism, ethnicity, peace and conflict) from Queen’s University.
 Previously, she worked on health and student experience initiatives across counselling, accessibility, and student leadership departments at York University.
 Ms. Saidi holds an Honours Bachelors of Arts specializing in Political Science from York University, Glendon College.

 Kevin Yu (pronouns: he) is the Executive Assistant to the CEO and Grants Administrator.
 Prior to joining the Foundation, he worked for the New Zealand Government as a Civil Case Manager and Deputy Registrar at the Auckland High Court.
 He has also worked with underserved youth in Hong Kong and South Korea through English for Asia and the Seoul Metropolitan Board of Education.
 Mr. Yu holds an Honours Bachelor of Arts in Political Science with Minors in Visual Arts and Urban Studies from the University of Toronto.